WELCOME TO ROOM 221!!!!!

 She graduated from Boston College with a BA degree in Elementary Education and Speech Science.
 She received a Masters Degree from Utah State University.
 Ms. Killarney is an lifelong learner, taking coursework regularly in various topics in the field of education from School Law to Middle Level curriculum.

-Ms. Killarney also coaches the 7th grade Girl's Soccer Team, is the Spring Track Assistant Coach, and advises the Student Council.
+Ms. Killarney also coaches the 7th grade Girl's Soccer Team and is the Spring Track Assistant Coach

 She loves teaching, reading, and spending as much time as possible with her grandchildren.

 To reach Ms. Killarney, call the junior high school at 453-4200 and dial extension 2363.
 The best way to contact her is to email at email@example.com.

 Students can acess course information and assignments by visiting: moodle.msad49.org , signing in to their moodle account and then completing assignments on moodle or on google docs.

 Mr. Burkhart assists Ms. Killarney in the Resource Room and assists students with work in their content area classes as well.
 He currently serves on the Student Assistance Team whihc is being designed to help all students succeed in school.